gabrielelanaro/ai-dev-workshop/presentation.md

 Presenter notes:
 Welcome everyone to this session on AI assisted.
 Today we'll explore how to leverage AI to enhance your development workflow.
 -->

+Here is the new structure.

+First, an introduction where I say what I do.
+Then I present the outline: I will explain how the whole process works from my experience and what I've seen working, including how people can be proactive at various stages of development.
+At the end, I will demo the workflow.

+I'll start by going through the roots file.
+The roots file specifies the roots for the LEM and serves as the onboarding document for your agent.
+Think of your agent like a new team member you are onboarding.
+I'll show the root file and explain how to structure prompts and what to include.

+Next I'll explain the main workflow: Research, Plan, Act.
+First, ask the LEM to research—find information and fetch documentation via MCP if needed.
+Then ask it to plan; I typically prompt it to learn about a library and plan how to integrate it or how a refactoring should work.
+Finally, ask it to implement the plan.

+I'll also cover integrations and the environment setup.
+Web integrations can come before the Research–Plan–Act flow.
+Set up the environment for the agent to run in, let it interact with that environment, and include a feedback loop for tasks in the Plan–Act stage.
+Explain what MCPs are useful for and how they fit into the workflow.

+Finally, I'll do an end-to-end demo: create an issue, let the agent produce a PR, review the PR, and merge it.
+That will be the conclusion, organized into two main sections.

 # AI Assisted Coding

 <div class="columns">